The best selling studio albums by the Beatles

 10. 1980 – Double Fantasy – John Lennon (10,635,000)

-Released just weeks before his tragic death, Double Fantasy features the tender (Just Like) Starting Over as well as Woman.
+Released just weeks before Lennon’s tragic death, Double Fantasy features the tender (Just Like) Starting Over as well as Woman.
 Following the sad news, the album reached #1 in both the US and UK, with respectively 4.5 million and almost a million sales.
 The album’s posthumous success was the last illustration of Lennon’s timeless appeal.

 It is the first album from the list to crack the 10 million plateau, which opens the door to the global top 10.
 It’s also the best selling studio album from a former Beatle, and the top seller from this list issued in the 80s.
 To do so, it sold large numbers everywhere, from Germany (690,000) to Japan (595,000) to Canada (525,000), among many others.